 - Information about discounts and sales (content preferred by consumers).

-It’s important to note here that while everyone loves a deal, social marketers can’t build strategies solely around deals and promotions.
+It’s important to note here that while everyone loves a deal, social marketers should not build strategies solely around deals and promotions.
 This content, while it leads to conversions, does not build long-term relationships with target audiences.

 The best way to understand this and integrate it into your social media strategy is to recognize that the “Do” stage is the smallest group of people.
 They are likely to buy, perhaps even likely to buy from you, and the reason for that is you’ve done the work to earn their business.